delan/www.azabani.com/_posts/2015-08-07-modern-openbsd-home-router.md

 	# Normalise packets, especially IPv4 DF and Identification
 	match in all scrub (no-df random-id)

+	# Limit the MSS on PPPoE to 1440 octets
+	match on pppoe0 scrub (max-mss 1440)

 	# Block all packets by default, logging them to pflog0
 	block log